Patna School of Painting

 Patna School of Painting (also Patna Qalaam, or Patna Kalam) is a style of Indian painting which existed in Bihar, India in the 18th and 19th centuries.
-Patna Qalaam was the world's first independent school of painting which dealt exclusively with the commoner and their lifestyle which also helped Patna Kalam paintings gain in popularity.
-The Principal centers were Patna, Danapur and Arrah.
+Patna Qalaam was the world's first independent school of painting which dealt exclusively with the commoner and their lifestyle, which also helped Patna Kalam paintings gain in popularity.
+The principal centers of this style were in Patna, Danapur and Arrah.

+The art historian, Mildred Archer said of the Patna school of Painting that: "It marks the fusion of Eastern and Western taste which occurred in the nineteenth century and mirrors the interests and artistic fashions of the period.
+The school is, in fact, a summary of the complicated interplay of European and Indian cultures in the nineteenth century."

 Origin

+It was barrister and art collector P.C.
+Manuk of Patna who wrote the first detailed research article on the history of the Patna School of Painting, its prominent artists, and various notable collections.
+This was after coming across a collection of work by the painter, Shiva Lal.
+This work was entitled the Patna School of Painting and was published in the Bihar Research Journal in 1943.